New loans

 When is legal work required?

-In Alberta, any time a new mortgage is registered on your property's title, a lawyer must handle the transaction.
-Here's when that applies.
+Any time a new mortgage is registered on your property's title in Alberta, a lawyer must handle the transaction.

 Switching lenders at renewal